Kahkashan Perween

 Kahkashan Perween (born 1 January 1979) is an Indian politician from Janata Dal (United) she served as a Member of the Parliament of India representing Bihar in the Rajya Sabha, the upper house of the Parliament.

-She graduated from Ranchi University in 1991 and has resided at Bhagalpur since her marriage.
-Rajya Sabha Chairman M Venkaiah Naidu nominated JD(U) MP Kahkashan Parveen to the panel of presiding officers for conducting proceedings of the House on 27 July 2018.
+She graduated from Ranchi Women's College in 1991 and has resided in Bhagalpur since her marriage.
+From 2002 to 2007, she was the Mayor of Bhagalpur Municipal Corporation.
+Rajya Sabha Chairman M. Venkaiah Naidu nominated Parveen to the panel of presiding officers for conducting proceedings of the House on 27 July 2018.

 She was elected for a 6-year term which spanned from April 2014 to April 2020.

-She presided over the question hour in the House on 3 August 2018.